pragatikohli/caeliusProject/README.md

 - Java Swing: Used for building the graphical user interface (GUI) of the chatbot.
 - MySQL: Used for storing and retrieving chatbot data from the database.
-- AWS RDS: Hosted the MySQL database in the cloud for easy access and scalability.

 ## Setup and Installation